Alcaro/GitBSLR/README.txt

   workarounds.

 So I made a LD_PRELOAD-based tool to fix that.
 With this tool installed:
-- Symlinks to anywhere inside the repo are still symlinks (by default).
 - Symlinks to outside the repo are treated as their contents.
+- To avoid duplicate files, symlinks to anywhere inside the repo are still symlinks.
+If you want to follow all links, use GITBSLR_FOLLOW.
 - If inlining a symlink would yield a loop (for example symlinks to the repo's parent directory), the loop point is treated as a symlink.
-- If multiple symlinks lead to the same place, you may end up with duplicate files in the repo.
+- If a file is accessible via multiple paths, you may end up with duplicate files in the repo.
+This may make pulls unreasonably annoying.
 - Interaction with Git's cross-filesystem detector is untested.
 - Interaction with submodules, --git-dir, and other rare features, is untested.
 - Unix only (only Linux tested), no Windows support (but symlinks require root on Windows anyways).